lambda-curry/fntechgit-full-schedule-widget/README.md

    title            = widget title, defaults to "Schedule"

+   view             = calendar or list, defaults to calendar

    colorSource      = from where to pull the event color; oneOf('type', 'track', 'trackGroup'), defaults to track

    withThumbs       = if true, show event thumbnails on list view